Five Days in Verona and Padua

 Piazza Bra

 The arena is located in Piazza Bra and I expected to be wowed by it too based on the guide books and online information from the Verona Tourist web site which says ‘A testimony to the city’s vitality and the setting for numerous events taking place in Bra or Arena has been made more scenic by the new cast iron structures, supporting the colored tents designed by master Franco Zeffrelli and designed by architect Gualtiero Rizzi.’
 What?
-Piazza Bra

 To me it looked like a way station where hordes of tourists meet people off their meds.
+And the goofy guys in Roman costumes, trying to get tourists to take pictures with them, only added to this impression.

 Casa di Giulietta

-From there we took a pedestrian street (via Mazzini?) that was one high end fashion store after another and so clogged with tourists, mainly Asian, that we could barely move trying to get to via Cappello to see Casa di Giulietta.
+From the Arena we took a pedestrian street (via Mazzini?) that was one high end fashion store after another and so clogged with tourists, mainly Asian, that we could barely move trying to get to via Cappello to see Casa di Giulietta.
 My guidebook pooh poohs the Casa saying there’s no evidence it was actually Giulietta’s house and we weren’t expecting much more than a tourist trap which appeared to be the case given the hordes of people in the courtyard trying to touch the boob on the Giulietta statue—and as an aside, I think the city should make people pay to get into the courtyard.

 Once inside though, we found the house lovely and walked to the very top floor and back down.
 There aren’t a lot of furnishings in the house but I especially liked the fact that on each floor there is a stand with a page from Shakespeare’s Romeo and Juliet and a photo from one of the many movies.
 And the frescoes and decor in the rooms are charming.